Bruce Davis (linebacker): Oakland Raiders

 On October 5, 2010, the Oakland Raiders signed Davis to their active roster to help bolster the team's injury-depleted linebacker corps.
 He was waived a year later on October 13, 2011.

 Cincinnati Bengals

 On November 23, 2011, the Cincinnati Bengals signed Davis to their practice squad.

-Second Stint With the 49ers
+San Francisco 49ers (second stint)

-On January 3, 2012, the San Francisco 49ers signed Davis to their practice squad.
+On January 3, 2012, the 49ers signed Davis to their practice squad.

 Hamilton Tiger-Cats

 On August 4, 2012, Davis was signed by the Hamilton Tiger-Cats and assigned to their practice squad.
 On August 16, he was promoted to the active roster and started his first career game vs. Winnipeg.